HCIILAB/SCUT-FBP5500-Database-Release/README.md

 All the experiments were implemented on two different platforms separately, Caffe and Pytorch.
 And we release the codes of feed-forward implementation and the CNN models that were trained by the data of 'train_1.txt'.
 Please refer to the 'trained_models_for_caffe' and 'trained_models_for_pytorch' folders for more details.
 ### Trained Models for Caffe
 The trained models for Caffe (Size = 322MB) can be downloaded through the following links:
-* Download link1 (faster for people in China):
+* Download link1:

   https://pan.baidu.com/s/1byWe21ATKnpGarKY5feg1g> (PASSWORD：owgm; Zip PASSWORD: 12345)
-* Download link2 (faster for people in other places):
+* Download link2:

   https://drive.google.com/file/d/1un5CjTz_49Lg6MTNQn99WD7FjFqEJGoY/view (Zip PASSWORD: 12345)
 #### Requirements: